WengHLL/java-periphery/README.md

 ## SBC configuration
 * If you are using Armbian then use `armbian-config` or edit `/boot/armbianEnv.txt` to configure various devices.
-User space devices are exposed through /dev or /sys.
+Userspace devices are exposed through /dev or /sys.
 Verify the device is showing up prior to trying demo apps.
     * `sudo apt install armbian-config`
-* If you are not using Armbian then you will need to know how to configure devices to be exposed to user space for your Linux distribution and SBC model.
+* If you are not using Armbian then you will need to know how to configure devices to be exposed to userspace for your Linux distribution and SBC model.
 Check each log in scripts directory to be sure there were no errors after running install.sh.
 * Since linux 4.8 the GPIO sysfs interface is deprecated.
 Userspace should use